Ian-M-M/IS2-Katas/README.md

 # IS2 Katas

-This is the collection of every practice done in practical lessons for the Software Engineering subject in ULPGC.
+This is a collection of every practice done in practical lessons for the Software Engineering subject in ULPGC.

 Those katas are done in **Java**: